-We woke up at the Tazewell Hotel in Norfolk with three different methods.
-First the alarm clock, then Robin's cell phone and finally the wake up call.
-With that we were up and ready to go.
-We checked out and the front desk called us a taxi.
-We went out the side door to wait and a few minutes later, a taxi pulled up and whisked off to the Norfolk Amtrak station.
-Out on the platform was a large TSA members presence.
-I started taking my pictures.Northeast Regional 174 7/1/2015
+We woke up at the Tazewell Hotel in Norfolk via three different methods.
+First the alarm clock, then Robin's cell phone and finally the wake-up call.
+With that we were up and ready to go, checked out and the front desk called us a taxi.
+We exited through the side door to wait and a few minutes later, a taxi arrived and whisked off to the Amtrak station.
+Out on the platform was a large TSA presence but did not bother me as I started taking pictures.Northeast Regional 174 7/1/2015

 The Norfolk station message board says it all this morning.

-The TSA menbers and the red signal that protects the lift bridge over the bay.
+The TSA staff and the red signal that protects the lift bridge over the bay.